#6 - What Are The Hebrew's

 While the Pharisees wrongly believed that Firstfruits fell on the 16th of Abib (Nisan), the day after the first day of Unleavened Bread (on the day after the annual "Pilgrimage" Sabbath) which led to a set date for Pentecost on the 6th of Sivan; on various days of the week instead of always being on a Sunday.

-At the time of Jesus, the Sadduceean keeping of the Hebrew Holy Day feasts was in effect, but after the Roman dispersion of Israel (c.
-CE 66-70), the more numerous and stricter Pharisees prevailed and perpetuated their understanding of Judaism, even unto today.
+At the time of Jesus, the Sadduceean keeping of the Hebrew Holy Day feasts was in effect, but after the Roman dispersion of Israel (ca. CE 66-70), the more numerous and stricter Pharisees prevailed and perpetuated their highly flawed understanding of Judaism, even unto today.

 Pharisees are the religious and cultural ancestors of modern-day Orthodox Jews, the keepers of the Hebrew religious calendar today.
 Since "cultural" Hebrews do not know their Torah and cannot discern between God's truth and man-made fiction, "cultural" Hebrews look upon modern-day Orthodox Jews as authoritative in religious matters.

 Many Biblically-astute modern Christians and most "Messianic" Jews have a much better understanding of God's Holy Days than do almost all of the "Chosen" people.
-Today's "cultural" Hebrews, and their religious leaders, do not have a very firm grip on the concept of studying Torah.
+Today's "cultural" Hebrews, and their religious leaders (Orthodox Jews), do not have a very firm grip on the concept of studying Torah.
+The Hebrews possess the "Oracles Of God", yet the Hebrews cannot make any sense out of them at all.

 Today,